The Hotel Dick

 Magnum: It matters.

 Magnum: It matters.
-It matters, because sometime you get to a point where easy rationalizations don't cut it anymore.
-There's gotta be a place where you stop and examine your life, and if it isn't right then maybe you just got to say no, no more, ... or stop looking in the mirror.
+It matters, because sometimes you get to a point where easy rationalizations don't cut it anymore.
+There's gotta be a place where you stop and examine your life, and if it isn't right then maybe you just gotta say no, and no more, ... or stop looking in the mirror.